The Weeknd Fan Guide

 Frequently Asked Questions

 What's the refund policy?
-Refund policies are determined by the ticket vendor and event promoter.
-Generally, tickets are non-refundable unless the event is cancelled by the artist or venue.
-In case of postponement, tickets are usually valid for the rescheduled date, but refund options may be available.
+Refund policies vary depending on the ticket vendor.
+Generally, tickets are non-refundable unless the event is cancelled by the promoter.
+If an event is rescheduled, tickets are usually valid for the new date.
+It's crucial to read the terms and conditions of your ticket purchase carefully.

 ATMs and payment options?
-ATMs are usually available within the stadium complex, but it's advisable to bring some cash for smaller vendors or in case of technical issues with card readers.
-Most vendors within Stadion Narodowy will accept major credit and debit cards, as well as contactless payment methods.
+ATMs are usually available within the stadium vicinity, but it's wise to carry some cash for smaller purchases or in case of any technical issues with card readers.
+Most vendors inside the stadium accept card payments (credit and debit), but some smaller stalls might be cash-only.
+Venue pricing for food and merchandise can be high.

 Top Tips for The Weeknd at Stadion Narodowy